mtdune/wordporter/README.md

 ## Environments

-Debian GNU/Linux 9 from Official WordPress image.
+Debian GNU/Linux 9 from official WordPress image.

 - Apache 2.4.25 or later
 - PHP 7.2 or later

+WordPress

+- Wordmove 4.0.0 or later
+- WordPress 5.1 or later
+- WP-CLI 2.1.0 or later

+ruby

 - rbenv 1.1.2 or later
 - ruby 2.4.2 or later
 - gem 2.6.13 or later
-- Wordmove 4.0.0 or later
-- WP-CLI 2.1.0 or later
-- WordPress 5.1 or later